carpentries-incubator/geospatial-python/_episodes/02-intro-vector-data.md

 ## Vector Data Format for this Workshop

 Like raster data, vector data can also come in many different formats.
 For this workshop, we will use the Shapefile format.
-A Shapefile formate consists of multiple files, among which `.shp`, `.shx`, and `.bdf` files are mandatory. `.shp` file stores the feature geometry itself; `.shx` is a positional index of the feature geometry to allow seeking forwards and backwards quicklythe geographic coordinates of each vertex in the vector, and `.dbf` is columnar attributes for each shape.
-Other non-mandatory but very important files are `.prj` and `shp.xml` files. `.prj` file indicates the Coordinate reference system (CRS), and `.shp.xml` contains the metadata.
-Together the Shapefile includes the following information:
+A Shapefile format consists of multiple files in the same directory, of which `.shp`, `.shx`, and `.dbf` files are mandatory.
+Other non-mandatory but very important files are `.prj` and `shp.xml` files.

+- The `.shp` file stores the feature geometry itself
+- `.shx` is a positional index of the feature geometry to allow quickly searching forwards and backwards the geographic coordinates of each vertex in the vector
+- `.dbf` contains the tabular attributes for each shape.
+- `.prj` file indicates the Coordinate reference system (CRS)
+- `.shp.xml` contains the Shapefile metadata.

+Together, the Shapefile includes the following information:

 * **Extent** - the spatial extent of the shapefile (i.e. geographic area that the shapefile covers).
 The spatial extent for a shapefile represents the